 If appropriate, you may be referred to the Enforcement Unit.

-1. Within TEN (10) days of the issuance of a Traffic Court Citation the Defendant must:
+1. Within TEN (10) days of the issuance of a Traffic Division Citation the Defendant must:

 b.
-PLEAD NOT GUILTY by appearing before a Philadelphia Traffic Court Judge and posting such collateral for Defendant's appearance as the judge will require; or
+PLEAD NOT GUILTY by appearing before a Traffic Division Judge or hearing officer and posting such collateral for Defendant's appearance as the judge will require; or

 c.
-Appear before a Philadelphia Traffic Court Judge to enter a plea if the Defendant cannot afford to pay the Total Due as specified on the traffic summons, or the $50.00 collateral.
+Appear before a Traffic Division Judge or hearing officer to enter a plea if the Defendant cannot afford to pay the Total Due as specified on the traffic summons, or the $50.00 collateral.

 d.
-PLEAD GUILTY by notifying Philadelphia Traffic Court in writing, signing the appropriate plea on the Citation, and by forwarding an amount equal to the Total Due as specified on the citation.
+PLEAD GUILTY by notifying Traffic Division in writing, signing the appropriate plea on the Citation, and by forwarding an amount equal to the Total Due as specified on the citation.

 e.
-PLEAD GUILTY by appearing before a Philadelphia Traffic Court Judge if the Total Due is not specified.
+PLEAD GUILTY by appearing before a Traffic Division Judge or hearing officer if the Total Due is not specified.

 2. If the Defendant fails to respond to the Citation as specified above within TEN (10) days, an administrative fee of $25.00 will be imposed.